ccluett/website/content/2-hydro.md

 ## Propeller Performance Simulation

 Propeller performance can be modeled using either steady and unsteady RANS.
-For highest fielding overset grids are simulated in a transient approach.
-Rotating frames of reference can be used for a steady state approximation, which allow for a computationally efficient simulation.
+For highest fidelity simulations, overset or adaptive grids are used with a transient approach.
+Rotating frames of reference can be used for a steady state simulation, which greatly reduces computational resources required.
 The Potsdam Propeller is a validation data set available in the public domain.
 I conducted this simulation using a relatively small grid at a fixed RPM across a range of advance velocities to develop the open water propeller curves to compare to tank tested results.
-Overall, it demonstrates the ability to get reasonable results using a computationally efficient approach.
+Overall, it demonstrates the ability to get reasonable results using a computationally efficient rotating frame of reference approach.

 {% include figure.html img="potsdam.png" width="100%" %}